blazegeek/blaze/doc/README_windows.txt

 -----
 Unpack the files into a directory and run blaze-qt.exe.

-GeekCash is the original GeekCash client and it builds the backbone of the network.
+Blaze is the original Blaze client and it builds the backbone of the network.
-However, it downloads and stores the entire history of GeekCash transactions;
+However, it downloads and stores the entire history of Blaze transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the GeekCash documentation at: https://www.blazegeek.com for more help and information.
+See the Blaze documentation at: https://www.blazegeek.com for more help and information.